 If you had been in Czechoslovakia in 1921 and were lucky enough to have seen Karel Capek's science fiction play “R.U.R.” you'd probably, even at 96, feel right at home watching “Marjorie Prime” at the Main Street Playhouse in Miami Lakes.
-But if, like me, you're a younger chap and have gone to the theatre in all innocence, you're going to wade through a sea of huhs? before all becomes clear.
+But if, like me, you're a younger chap and have gone to the theater in all innocence, you're going to wade through a sea of huhs? before all becomes clear.

 “R.U.R.” gave the world “robot” (Rossum's Universal Robots).
 Not the clanking, stomping, flame spewing iron men of today, but blood and bone creatures with human emotions.
 Beware.